akoen/notes/content/notes/educational_reform.md

 > “Is state education designed to encourage more Darwins and Newtons, or to create middle-management civil servants and workers?
 What tensions are brought into being when a child’s natural proclivity to question everything in their own unique way comes into contact with a one-size-fits-all mode of education?”
 >
 > — Akala

+-   What would happen if we completely removed grades and diplomas.
+It might force a pure meritocracy.